Time reversal of diffusion processes under a finite entropy condition: Introduction

 \section{Introduction}

 The time-reversed $(Y^*_t:=Y _{ T-t}, 0\le t\le T)$ of a Markov process $(Y_t, 0\le t\le T)$ remains a Markov process.
 Consequently, the problem of finding its Markov generator arises naturally.
 The answer to this problem is given by the so-called time reversal formula.
-More precisely, we shall establish at Theorem \ref{res-02} an integration by parts formula connecting the carré du champ of a Markov process (its Dirichlet form) with its backward and forward generators.
+More precisely, we establish an integration by parts formula connecting the carré du champ of a Markov process (its Dirichlet form) with its backward and forward generators, see \eqref{eq-24-intro}.
 This result extends the well known case of reversible processes where forward and backward generators are equal, and is valid under mild regularity assumptions.
 Then, we apply this abstract integration by parts formula (IbP) to identify the semimartingale characteristics of a time-reversed diffusion process, see Theorems \ref{res-08-intro} and \ref{res-08-extension}.

 It is worth mentioning that this IbP formula allows a unified study of time reversal for diffusion processes and processes with jumps.
-See Section \ref{sec-rw} below where time reversal of random walks on graphs is investigated to demonstrate the robustness of this strategy, and the companion paper \cite{CL20} where the time-reverseal of a Markov process with jumps is investigated.
+See Section \ref{sec-rw} below where time reversal of random walks on graphs is investigated to demonstrate the robustness of this strategy, and the companion paper \cite{CL20} where the time-reversal of a Markov process with jumps is investigated.

-During the eighties, Föllmer gave a smart proof of the time reversal formula for a diffusion process driven by a Brownian motion under a finite entropy condition, using Nelson stochastic derivatives \cite{Foe86}.
+During the eighties, Föllmer gave a smart proof of the time reversal formula for a diffusion process driven by a Brownian motion under a finite entropy condition, using Nelson stochastic derivatives \cite{Foe85b,Foe86}.
 In the present article, we revisit F\"ollmer's proof working out in more detail some technical steps and extending it to more general diffusion processes.
 In doing so, we keep its powerful guideline based on stochastic derivatives and entropic arguments.

 We stress that our version of the time reversal formula, as well as F\"ollmer's one, holds under a finite entropy hypothesis implying a low regularity of the drift field, $L^2$ being typically enough.
-Such a situation seems not to be covered by the other main results in the field.
+Such a situation is not covered by the other main results in the field.